reactive-python/reactpy/docs/source/index.rst

 IDOM is a Python web framework for building **interactive websites without needing a single line of Javascript**.
-It does this by breaking down complex applications into nestable and reusable chunks of code called :ref:`"components" <Your First Component>` that allow you to focus on what your application does rather than how it does it.
+This is accomplished by breaking down complex applications into nestable and reusable chunks of code called :ref:`"components" <Your First Component>` that allow you to focus on what your application does rather than how it does it.

 IDOM is also ecosystem independent.
 It can be added to existing applications built on a variety of sync and async web servers, as well as integrated with other frameworks like